16 Ways to Enjoy Fall Without Spending a Dime

 SEXY OSCAR THE GROUCH: Perhaps this only upsets me because I’m an old woman stuck in her ways and find the original so damn beautiful.
 I’ll learn to change.

-SEXY FORTUNE COOKIE: Just so long as she gives viable investing tips and tangible ways to support other women as her fortunes!
+SEXY FORTUNE COOKIE: The cultural appropriation here is not forgivable, but I just hope she gives viable investing tips and tangible ways to support other women as her fortunes.

 SEXY VLADIMIR PUTIN: Okay, this is brilliant.
 Who did this?